briandgomez/Study/Security+/Security Architecture.md

     - Keep up to date and make sure patches are working properly

 10. Inability to patch
-    - Embedded systems (i.e. HVAc controls, time clocks) do not have patching as an option
+    - Embedded systems (i.e. HVAC controls, time clocks) do not have patching as an option
     - Its best to think about additional security controls when this happens

 11. Power